EvictionLab/eviction-lab-website/content/updates/research/Racial-and-Gender-Disparities-among-Evicted-Americans/index.md

 The average renter faced a 4.1% eviction filing rate, and an eviction rate of 2.3%.
 Put another way, approximately one in 25 renters was threatened with eviction every year, and one in 40 was evicted.
 These rates varied considerably by race/ethnicity.

-- Black renters experienced the highest average rates of eviction filing (6.2%) and eviction judgement (3.4%).
+- Black renters experienced the highest average rates of eviction filing (6.2%) and eviction judgment (3.4%).
 - By contrast, the average eviction filing rate among white renters was 3.4% and the average eviction rate was 2.0%.
 - Nearly one in four black renters lived in a county in which the black eviction rate was more than _double_ the white eviction rate.